~ Some special HOT PEPPER Seed (Chilli or Chile Peppers) ~

 It makes wedge-shaped 2-inch hot green fruit that later ripen to red if we have a hot summer.
 They are medium hot, and very sweet, making a fantastic chilli chutney, or we like them sliced on top of pizza.

 Although it really does fruit outdoors, you will of course get far more chillies if you grow it under cover.
-It is quite a small plant, and will also do well in a container on a sunny patio.
+It is quite a medium-sized plant, and will also do well in a container on a sunny patio.

 Just a few packets available this season from our grower Anja Van Hees, seed grown in Pembrokeshire.